simcesplatform/simulation-manager/README.md

 # Simulation Manager

 Implementation of the simulation manager component as well as dummy components for the simulation platform.
-The simulation manager handles the starting and ending of the simulation, [Simulation Manager](https://wiki.eduuni.fi/display/tuniSimCES/Simulation+Manager), and starting simulation epochs when all simulation components are ready for a new epoch, [Omega](https://wiki.eduuni.fi/display/tuniSimCES/Omega).
+The simulation manager handles the starting and ending of the simulation and starting simulation epochs when all simulation components are ready for a new epoch, see: [Simulation Manager](https://github.com/simcesplatform/core_simulationmanager).

 ## Contents of the repository